-In addition to the departmental core, which is required of both communication and journalism majors, each student selects one of five tracks.
-A student pursuing a degree in communication chooses either the graphic design, multimedia and Web design, radio and television, or speech and interpersonal communication track.
+In addition to the departmental core, which is required of both communication and journalism majors, each student selects one of six tracks.
+A student pursuing a degree in communication chooses among graphic design, multimedia and Web design, radio and television, and speech and interpersonal communication.
 A student pursuing a degree in journalism chooses either the news-editorial journalism or public relations track.

 Note: If a student receives a grade lower than "C" in a course required in a major or minor in the department, the student must repeat the course.
+Credit will only be awarded once for a course that is repeated.
 The student must also repeat the course before enrolling in any course for which it is a prerequisite.